jklemens90/Terraform/Three Tier Architecture/README.md

 Features-

--Active Directory will be implemented so myself or users can authenticate via RDP.
+-Active Directory will be implemented so myself or users can authenticate via RDP. (in progress)

 -A Lambda function (written in Python) that will automate snapshots of EBS volumes for servers on a nightly basis.
-This lambda function will be triggered by an EventBridge scheduler.
+This lambda function will be triggered by an EventBridge scheduler. (in progress)

 *What has been done so far*